Felipe-Navas/journal-app/README.md

 ## Demo

-You can explore a live version of React Spa Heroes at the following URL:
+You can explore a live version of React Journal App at the following URL:

 https://Felipe-Navas.github.io/react-journal-app/